emilio027/Time_Series_Stock_Analysis/README.md

 ## Results

+Root Mean Square Error (RMSE) is the standard deviation of the residuals (prediction errors).
+Residuals are a measure of how far from the regression line data points are; RMSE is a measure of how spread out these residuals are.
+In other words, it tells you how concentrated the data is around the line of best fit.

 After training a Prophet model, the top-performing stocks with the most significant ROI and lowest RMSE were the following:

 AAPL - ROI: 47.4% | RMSE: 33.6